tHarvey303/synthesizer/docs/source/emission_grids/grids.rst

 Introduction
 ============

-Most of the functionality of synthesizer is reliant on *grid files*.
+Most of the functionality of Synthesizer is reliant on *grid files*.
 These are typically precomputed multi-dimensional arrays of spectra (and lines) from Stellar Population Synthesis (SPS) models for a range of ages and metallicities, and potentially other parameters (see below).
 Grids can also represent the emission from other sources, e.g. active galactic nuclei.

-There is a low-resolution test grid available via the ``synthesizer-download`` command line tool, but for actual projects you will need to download one or more full production grids `from Box <https://sussex.box.com/v/SynthesizerProductionGrids>`_.
+There is a low-resolution test grid available via the ``synthesizer-download`` command line tool, but for actual projects you will need to download one or more full production grids from `Box <https://sussex.box.com/v/SynthesizerProductionGrids>`_.
 See details below on where on your system to download these grids and how to load them.

 Pre-Computed Grids
 ==================